What Are FAST Goals? The 4-Element Personal Goal Framework

 A – Ambitious: Setting Personal Targets That Stretch You

 Research published in the Journal of Personality and Social Psychology shows that moderately challenging goals lead to higher performance than either easy or impossible goals.
 The sweet spot is ambitious but attainable with effort.
+Sull and Sull frame this as goals you have roughly a 50 to 70 percent chance of reaching, which is the same range we recommend in the Goals and Progress Workbook’s Goal Setting phase.

-For personal goals, ambitious targets might include:
+For personal FAST goals, ambitious targets might include:

 - Learning a new language to conversational level in six months